Are Pretrained Image Matchers Good Enough for SAR-Optical Satellite Registration?: Results and Analysis

-MINIMA-RoMa leads pair-ranking quality under this protocol (AUROC range across all configurations: 0.52--0.57), with narrow margins suggesting some cross-dataset robustness; among classical baselines, SIFT-NN is competitive but trails MINIMA-RoMa, while HardNet-LightGlue ranks near chance---its descriptor space does not generalize to SAR imagery.
-Top-10 configurations by AUROC are in Table~\ref{tab:sarptical-grid}; full rankings for all 24 matchers appear in the appendix.
+MINIMA-RoMa leads pair-ranking quality under this protocol (AUROC range across all configurations: 0.52--0.57).
+The AUROC margins are narrow, which suggests some cross-dataset robustness.
+Among classical baselines, SIFT-NN is competitive but trails MINIMA-RoMa, while HardNet-LightGlue ranks near chance---its descriptor space does not generalize to SAR imagery.
+Top-10 configurations by AUROC are in Table~\ref{tab:sarptical-grid}.

 \custompar{Retrieval.} Recall@$K$ rises sharply with shortlist depth, reaching $1.0$ by $K{=}10$, yet high Recall@$K$ does not imply strong global ranking (AUROC/AUPRC)---top-1 ranking remains hard under SAR--optical shift.